carlguo2/ToDo-List/README.md

 * Task list also has option to delete the task as well.
     * This will send a DELETE request to the backend at "/api/task/:id"
 * Below table there are options to filter by completed and priority fields.
 It is possible to filter by both.

-# In case of application not working:
-* Contact me at carlguo2@illinois.edu